mia-platform/documentation/docs/business_suite/data-visualization.md

 * the navigation within the map and the zoom, which can be set to true or false;

 * the color of the map, which can be managed with a darker scale according to the values.

+These are not the only configurations that highcharts enable to control: having a look at the configuration more fields can be controlled.

 ## Stock Chart Configuration